-To receive a degree, you must submit a Graduation Application form to the Office of the Registrar no later than the date noted in the Academic Schedule.
+To receive a credential, you must submit a Graduation Application form (whether you are attending the commencement ceremony or not) to the Office of the Registrar no later than the date noted in the Academic Schedule.

 A Graduation Application fee must accompany the application (see Registrar/Registration Fees).
 Applications received after the deadline may be accepted for consideration or they may be held until the next convocation ceremony.
 Those that are accepted will be charged a late fee in addition to the graduation fee (see Registrar/Registration Fees).